 - Knowing how to move forward and backward with a body moving in sync with you is an important part of ballroom dancing.
 Foxtrot will easily help you perfect these partnership skills.

 - Foxtrot enables you to become familiar with timing in dances that use Slow and Quick to describe beat value.

 - It’s easy to hear the highs and lows in Foxtrot music.
 Many dancers like to express the subtle differences by using the musicality and phrasing in Foxtrot.
 This allows the couple to hit the ‘breaks’ in the music, giving an appearance of seamlessly moving with the music.

 By the way, your ballroom dancing will feel so much better when you have the right shoes.
 Take a look at this Dance Safari post, “Guide to Buying Ballroom Dance Shoes“.

 Dance Foxtrot and you’ll find that it grows on you.
 In other words, the more you do it, the more you want to do it.

 Want to learn a dance that will never go out of style?
 Can you picture yourself doing a dance that is sophisticated, yet sassy?
 Simple, but sexy?
 Then it’s time for you to learn Foxtrot.

 You know, anytime you hear Frank Sinatra or Michael Buble sing, it’s probably a Foxtrot.
-Check out this classic with Frank Sinatra and Peggy Lee, “Nice Work If You Can Get It”
+Check out this Frank Sinatra classic, “When You’re Smiling“.

-Above all, Foxtrot is one of those dances that you keep in your back pocket happily busting it out whenever a situation calls for it.
-If you’re at a wedding, on a cruise, or any kind of a celebration, there’s bound to be an opportunity for you to grab a partner and show the world how cool you are.
+Above all, Foxtrot is a dance that you keep in your backpocket, only too happy to bust it out whenever can.
+If you’re at a wedding, on a cruise, or a party, grab a partner and show the world how cool you are.